marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 };
 ```

 From the `quiz stage`we have to switch to the `result stage`.
 We will define a method for it.
-Because when a refresh by user is done, and the application needs to initialize again, we have to take this into count, when the component is mounted.
+Because when a refresh by the user is done, and the application needs to initialize again, we have to take this into account, when the component is mounted.

 ```javascript
   // ...